ignaciocases/cardano/README.markdown

 `~prepare-webapp`

-Open a web browser and point it to `http://localhost:8080`.
-There resides the Lift application.
+Open a web browser and point it to `http://localhost:8080` to open the Lift application.
 Follow the link to start the Cappuccino client.

 Templates
 ---------